hasindu2008/f5c/_docs/r10train.md

 r10_450bps.t	CCTAAAAAA	0	0	0	1000	1	60.58	2.35
 r10_450bps.t	AAAAAAAAA	0	0	0	1000	1	54.20	1.99
 ```
 If all of them are 0, that means they were not successfully trained.
-By default, nanopolish will require at least 100 num_events_for_training, so unless you have good coverage for all k-mers, some of the k-mers will not be trained.
-In our case, majority of the k-mers were trained.
+By default, nanopolish will require at least 100 `num_events_for_training`, so unless you have good coverage for all k-mers, some of the k-mers will not be trained.
+In our case, majority of the k-mers were trained, but not all.

 If the outputs are empty or if all k-mers are not trained (happened to us at the beginning), it could be due to multiple reasons.
-I do not remeber much of those now, but these issues may help debugging: https://github.com/jts/nanopolish/issues/825, https://github.com/jts/nanopolish/issues/761,  https://github.com/jts/nanopolish/issues/1059, https://github.com/jts/nanopolish/issues/1064.
+I do not remeber much of those now, but these issues may help debugging: [#825](https://github.com/jts/nanopolish/issues/825), [#761](https://github.com/jts/nanopolish/issues/761),  [#1059](https://github.com/jts/nanopolish/issues/1059), [#1064](https://github.com/jts/nanopolish/issues/1064).

 5. Then we used the last model trained in step 4 above (`trained_nuc_models/r10_450bps.nucleotide.9mer.template.round4.model`) as the input to train 10 more rounds.